 - These events usually occur 3-5 weeks after the onset of maternal infection.

-- Very rarely, permanent congenital abnormalities and anaemia have been identified.
-Generally the neonate is unaffected.
+- Generally the neonate is unaffected.
+Very rarely, permanent congenital abnormalities and anaemia have been reported.

-Measles became rare in the UK with the introduction of the MMR vaccine, but incidence has risen in recent years due to reduced vaccine uptake following adverse media coverage.
+Measles became rare in the UK with the introduction of the MMR vaccine; however, incidence has risen in recent years, due to reduced vaccine uptake following adverse media coverage.

 Clinical features include a disseminated maculopapular rash, coryza and conjunctivitis.
 Complications include pneumonia, otitis media and encephalitis.

-Primary infection with toxoplasmosis is often subclinical, but there may be a nonspecific illness (fatigue, headaches, muscle pains, low-grade fever), or isolated lymphadenopathy.
-It can be confirmed through serological testing, and presence of intrauterine spread tested by amniocentesis.
+Primary infection with toxoplasmosis is often subclinical; however, there may be a nonspecific illness (fatigue, headaches, muscle pains, low-grade fever), or isolated lymphadenopathy.
+It can be confirmed through serological testing and presence of intrauterine spread tested by amniocentesis.

 This is by a specialist.
 Spiramycin throughout pregnancy is used for fetal prophylaxis, with regular ultrasound examination of the fetus.
 Where infection is confirmed, pyrimethamine, sulfadiazine and folinic acid are used.